|Course Length:||3 Years Full-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2017/18 Entry – 128 UCAS Tariff points, preferably to include A Level Physical Education at Grade B or an equivalent qualification.
+128 UCAS Tariff points on the new UCAS Tariff, preferably to include A Level Physical Education at Grade B or an equivalent qualification.

 If you accept a formal offer from Edge Hill University you will be required to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure indicating that you meet the mandatory criteria of ‘Clearance to Work with Children and/or Vulnerable Adults’.
 Further information will be sent to you after you have firmly accepted an offer.

 Some typical examples of how you can achieve 128 UCAS Tariff points are detailed below.